 Riddhi’s Learnings (in her words):

 “ First, I realized our greatest enemy is our fear.
-We all have fears but what matter is how we overcome/control them.
-Fear led me think about falling every time and one day I let my fear win.
+We all have fears but what matters is how we overcome/control them.
+Fear led me to think about falling every time and one day I let my fear win.
 And second learning is ‘Take care of your body.’
 It’s been a year now since my second fall, I exercise daily and try to incorporate healthy habits in my life.
 I loved dancing and my husband motivated me to join Zumba classes.
-Infact he brought the Zumba teacher at home for me and he joined me for over two months in the first batch of Zumba.
-This not only helped me to increase my stamina but also helped me to regain the inner me to a greater extent which had left me in 2010.
-I read about positive things and try to spread positivity around.
+In fact he brought the Zumba teacher at home for me and he joined me for over two months in the first batch of Zumba.
+This not only helped me to increase my stamina but also helped me to regain my inner me to a greater extent which had left me in 2010.
+I read about positive things and try to spread positivity around them.
 That’s now my way of making living worth it!”